-In-House Veterinary Diagnostic Lab
+In-House Veterinary Diagnostic Lab in Newtown

 At Newtown Veterinary Specialists, we have advanced diagnostic tools to help accurately diagnose your pet's medical issues.
 We have a variety of services and tools available in our lab, including urine and fecal analysis, endoscopy, CT scan, Ultrasound, X-Ray, and surgical lasers.